 Volume 52, Issue 6 of School Psychology Review is now online!
 This last issue of 2023 focuses on data-based decision making.
 See new studies including research examining data to understand teacher–student closeness and conflict.

 Explore the complete list of professional development sessions to identify the ones that align with your interests!
 You can get $30 off your in-person registration through January 10.

 Read what the NASP president-elect candidates wrote about addressing inequities in academic progress and mental health services and read the NASP delegate candidates’ views on gains being made in school psychology practice in their state.

 This is your chance to implement a shared vision for NASP’s flagship journal, maintain overall content and special issues for the journal, select and evaluate Editorial Advisory Board members, Associate Editors, and make your mark on the future of school psychology research.
 Applications are due February 26, 2024.

-The National Association of School Psychologists (NASP) represents and

-    supports the profession of school psychology by advancing effective

-    practices to improve students' learning, behavior and mental health, and by

-    maintaining essential standards for ethics and practice.
+The National Association of School Psychologists (NASP) represents and supports the profession of school psychology by advancing effective practices to improve students' learning, behavior and mental health, and by maintaining essential standards for ethics and practice.
 Read more

-    The NASP Model for Comprehensive and Integrated School Psychological

-    Services, also known as the NASP Practice Model, represents NASP's official

-    policy regarding the delivery of school psychological services.
-NASP has

-    developed this implementaiton guide as a resource to help school

-    psychologists through the process of advocating for and implementing the

-    model int heir school or distrcit.
+The NASP Model for Comprehensive and Integrated School Psychological Services (PDF), also known as the NASP Practice Model, represents NASP's official policy regarding the delivery of school psychological services.
+NASP has developed this implementation guide as a resource to help school psychologists through the process of advocating for and implementing the model in their school or district.